-Workforce development
+Strategic Aim 2: Workforce development

+Our goal:

-Our goal: to support recruitment, retention and developments that increase the OH workforce and support existing staff to have the appropriate skills and support to deliver good OH
+Support recruitment, retention and developments that increase the OH workforce and support existing staff to have the appropriate skills and support to deliver good OH.

-Intended outcome: by 2026, we will have worked with others to increase the size and skill base of the workforce delivering OH
+By 2026, we will have worked with others to increase the size and skill base of the workforce delivering OH.

-Sector representation through policy and communications
+Strategic Aim 3: Sector representation through policy and communications

+Our goal:

-Our goal: to be the voice of OH and influence the decisions, programmes and implementation of policymakers, commissioners, and health professionals relating to occupational health
+Be the voice of OH and influence the decisions, programmes and implementation of policymakers, commissioners, and health professionals relating to occupational health.

-Intended outcome: by 2026, we will have increased our profile and voice, and will be successfully influencing the development, design and implementation of national and regional programmes and policy for OH
+By 2026, we will have increased our profile and voice, and will be successfully influencing the development, design and implementation of national and regional programmes and policy for OH.

-Research and evidence
+Strategic Aim 4: Research and evidence

+Our goal:

-Our goal: to promote research into workplace health and the application of evidence-based knowledge to clinical practice
+Promote research into workplace health and the application of evidence-based knowledge to clinical practice.

-Intended outcome: by 2026, we will have strengthened research opportunities, skills, and impact through the OH research community and through the reputation and reach of our journal
+By 2026, we will have strengthened research opportunities, skills, and impact through the OH research community and through the reputation and reach of our journal.